pbelathur/spring-boot-performance-analysis/README.md

 # spring-boot-performance-analysis

-In this recipe, you will learn how to analyze and tune spring boot application performance.
+You will learn how to analyze and tune spring boot application performance.
-We analyze database connection pooling (_HikariCP_) performance as an example.
-Similar techniques can be used to analyze other functional areas within the spring boot application.
+We analyze database connection pooling (_HikariCP_) performance as an example, but same techniques can be used to analyze other functional areas within the spring boot application.

 ### Tools